 Unfortunately, there are no telltale symptoms of allelopathy, but you can often deduce it.

 For example, when your azalea dies, even though you think it has the ideal growing conditions, and you replace it with a new, seemingly healthy azalea that begins declining soon after planting, take a look at what is growing nearby.
 There may be no black walnut in sight, but there are other culprits.
+Different plants are affected by the allelotoxins of only certain plants.
 Kentucky bluegrass is allelopathic to azaleas.

-Don't panic because you have possibly warring plants in your yard.
+However, don't panic because you could possibly have warring plants in your yard.
 They can peacefully co-exist if they are kept at a distance.
 And the quality of your soil can be a factor in how long the toxins are held.
 The heavier the soil, the longer the toxins are trapped.
 Well-draining soil will move the toxins below the root zone of nearby plants.

 And allelopathy does not necessarily imply that something is out of whack.
 A certain amount of allelopathy goes on in natural systems.
 Allelopathy is thought to have a hand in how forests restore themselves.
 Although plants sometimes simply compete for the limited available resources of water, sunlight, and nutrients, without resorting to chemical warfare, ongoing research is studying whether the two conditions may have more to do with each other than formerly thought.
 Research also seems to show that the more a plant is stressed, either beforehand or because of the allelotoxin, the greater its reaction to the allelotoxins.

 So it's a fascinating but confusing issue.
-I haven't found an exhaustive list of allelopathic plants and I would doubt there is one since there is still a lot of research to do.
-There are some references below of sites with far more knowledge of the process than I have.
-But here are a few commonly noted allelopathic plants and their victims.
+There does not appear to be an exhaustive list of allelopathic plants, probably because there is still a lot of research to do.
+However, here are a few commonly noted allelopathic plants and their victims.

 - Asters and Goldenrod - Tulip poplar, red pine, sugar maple